 Find a frozen waterfall

 The most majestic waterfall in New Jersey has to be the one at Paterson Great Falls National Historical Park.
 I truly wish I loved closer because I would be there ALL THE TIME.
 Not only are the waterfalls at Paterson Great Falls National Historic Park truly majestic but they are also quite significant when it comes to waterfalls on the East Coast.
 The Paterson Great Falls are the second largest waterfall east of the Mississippi.
-I haven’t see them in the winter, but I imagine in a frozen, or somewhat frozen form, they are stunning!
+In the winter, even in their frozen state, they are magnificent!

-Even if you’ve been to the Great Falls, if you haven’t visited in fall, DO IT!
-Get a different view as the leaves change around the waterfall.
+Even if you’ve been to the Great Falls, if you haven’t visited in the winter, DO IT!
+Just take the path as the stairs can be icy.
+Get a different view as the snow covers the rocks around the waterfall and parts of the water are frozen.
 You can learn more about the Paterson Great Falls in Earning Paterson Great Falls Junior Ranger Badges.

-There are other waterfalls in New Jersey that you can learn about through this article on NJ Hiking.
+There are other waterfalls in New Jersey that you can learn about through our article about New Jersey hiking trails with waterfalls.
 Combine a visit to a waterfall with hiking or snowshoeing and you have the perfect New Jersey winter activity.